We provide resources and awareness to amplify the love and understanding of special needs families.

 As a special needs family - we can be honest – we just don’t always have the answers.

-At CRF, we AMPLIFY the offerings typically available to K-12 students in three key areas, helping to create a more robust, lifelong network of opportunities for developmental growth:
+At CRF, we AMPLIFY the offerings typically available to K-12 students in four key areas, helping to create a more robust, lifelong network of opportunities for developmental growth:

 2021_02_11_Mission_Diagram-01.jpg